gslab-econ/template/README.md

 - [GSLab-modified Metropolis beamer theme](https://github.com/gslab-econ/gslab_latex)

 The easiest way to install all the applications above is to use [Homebrew](http://brew.sh/) on Mac OS and [Linuxbrew](http://linuxbrew.sh/) on Linux, as they will set up the `PATH` variable for you, e.g., `brew install scons`.

-Make sure you have installed `python` and executable is added to `path`.
-Type `python setup.py` in the command line at the root of the repo to check if all pre-requisites are satisfied.

 #### To run:
  - The entire directory: